zalando/skipper/docs/tutorials/auth.md

 In most cases you would have to have your own OAuth2 token infrastructure, that can return JWT or OAuth2 access tokens to authenticated parties and validate tokens with their custom tokeninfo endpoint.
-In case of JWT the access token is signed and can be validated without central tokeninfo endpoint.
+In case of JWT the access token is signed and can be validated without a central tokeninfo endpoint.

 Example route: